 City Mission Food Donations & Volunteering

-Each Sunday we collect food for the City Mission.
+Each Sunday, we collect food for the Auckland City Mission.
 Bring along a can or other non-perishable goods to donate.
 We occasionally make a special appeal for items that the Mission is low on.
-Keep an eye out on our newsletters for more information around this.

 Every Christmas we also get a group together to spend a few days volunteering at the City Mission’s distribution centre, where they sort clothing, linen, furniture and food.